rwev/rwev.gitlab.io/content/pages/about.md

 It is a mix of reference notes, defenses of projects, presentations of design, super-user documentation, investigative experiments, and deeper dives into questions of pragmatism, principle, and purpose in the space of technology and information.

+I write about pursuits and wanderings of every dimension on my personal site, [coyote.life](https://coyote.life).